ros2/rmw_zenoh/docs/design.md

 * z_call
 * z_session_check

+## Namespaces

+ROS 2 has a concept of "namespaces", where everything under that namespace has an additional prefix added to all names.
+Because of this, namespaces are not separate "entities" in a ROS 2 graph.

+Zenoh doesn't directly have a concept of a namespace; instead, everything is under a single global namespace, but can be partitioned by using `/` in topic and queryable names.

+To map the ROS 2 concept of namespaces onto Zenoh, all entity liveliness tokens encode the namespace.
+Since Zenoh liveliness tokens cannot be empty, in the case of an empty namespace (the default), a namespace of `%` is used.

 ## Nodes

 A ROS 2 node can be though of as the "unit of computation" in a ROS 2 graph; usually one node performs one particular task.
 Nodes may contain publishers, subscriptions, service servers, service clients, action servers, action clients, parameters, and anything else needed to do some computation.
 Zenoh has no conceptual equivalent to the ROS 2 node, so `rmw_zenoh_cpp` creates no Zenoh entities when nodes are created.

 When a new node is created through the RMW API, a liveliness token of type `NN` is sent out.

 ### Related RMW APIs